Six in custody after boater shot on the Holston River - NewsBreak

 Six in custody after boater shot on the Holston River

-KNOXVILLE, Tenn. ( WATE ) — Six people were taken into custody after a boater on the Holston River was shot, according to the Knox County Sheriff’s Office.
+KNOXVILLE, Tenn.
+(WATE) — Six people were taken into custody after boater on the Holston River was shot, according to the Knox County Sheriff’s Office.

 Witnesses reported observing several rounds strike the water before the victim was shot.